UNDERGRADUATE CERTIFICATE IN ORGANIZATIONAL COMMUNICATION

 Anyone interested in completing the Certificate in Organizational Communication may complete a Southwestern College Professional Studies Application for Admission.
 The five courses comprising the Organizational Communication Certificate can be completed in eight months or less with no prerequisites.

-Individuals completing the Organizational Communication Certificate at Southwestern College may apply these 15 credit hours earned toward a Bachelor of Science degree with a major in Business Quality Management, Human Resource Development or Strategic Leadership or they can be applied as electives in other bachelor degrees offered by Southwestern College Professional Studies.
+Individuals completing the Organizational Communication Certificate at Southwestern College may apply these credit hours as electives towards most bachelor degree programs offered by Southwestern College Professional Studies.

 The Organizational Communication Certificate is offered in an Online format.
 Courses are delivered in six-week sessions to allow maximum flexibility for busy professionals.